5 Tips for Great 3D Interior Design Photos

 The human eye loves symmetry and focal points.
 To create clear 3D interior design photos you want to set up focal points.
 You can create photos with a single focal point OR set up three to create a triangular pattern.
 This helps the viewer to focus and take in the whole image.
 You can use architectural details, fixtures, furniture, accessories and even color to create focal points in your photos.

-Room image with single focal point.
+Above: Room image with a single focal point.
 Although the seating is not centered in the room, the photo still captures both the room symmetry and seating symmetry by being shot at an angle.

-Room image with focal point triangulation.
-The chandelier, tub and chair create three focal points.
-This photo uses both color and accessories help reinforce these.
+Above: Room image with focal point triangulation.
+The chandelier, tub, and chair create three focal points.
+This photo uses both color and accessories to help reinforce these.

-Take wide angle shots to show the full room and all its elements.
-Or narrow the aperture on the camera tool to take detailed close ups to showcase materials and textures in your designs.
-When presenting an interior design, it’s always good to show both wide angle images and detailed close ups to convey the full scope of your design.
+Take wide-angle shots to show the full room and all its elements.
+Or narrow the field of view on the camera to take detailed close-ups to showcase materials and textures in your designs.
+When presenting an interior design, it’s always good to show both wide-angle images and detailed close-ups to convey the full scope of your design.

-Adjust the camera tool aperture to zoom in to create detailed images of your interior designs
+Adjust the camera’s field of view to zoom in to create detailed images of your interior designs.

-These 3D interior design photos were all created with RoomSketcher Home Designer.
+These 3D interior design photos were all created with the RoomSketcher App.
 You can use RoomSketcher to visualize YOUR interior design ideas.
 Just draw up your floor plan, furnish and decorate and visualize in 3D.
 It’s that easy!